itirohidaka/PowerOff-Functions/README.md

 You can use the monitor on Function main screen to check if your function is working properly.

-With this snipet you can have an action with several Triggers.
+With this snippet you can have an action with several Triggers.
 Each Trigger with a diffrent VSI name.